mrlessegers/AVcollection/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-# use either an objectid (from an item in this collect), a relative location of an image in this repo (ex. /assets/img/feature.jpg), or a full url to an image elsewhere
-featured-image: /objects/UP Film Center.jpg
+{% include featured-image: /objects/UP Film Center.jpg %}

-{% include feature/nav-menu.html sections="About the UPFI Online Thesis Database;About the About the UPFI Film and Archives Library" %}
+{% include feature/nav-menu.html sections="About the UPFI Online Thesis Database;About the UPFI Film Archives and Library" %}

 ## About the UPFI Online Thesis Database